 - Tap on the downloaded APK notification to install the app.

 - Tap your phone’s Home button, and you will be prompted to choose a default launcher.
 Select Pixel launcher.
 If tapping your home button does not prompt you, go to Settings -> Home app, choose Pixel launcher as your default launcher there.

 That is it.
 Your Android smartphone should now run using the Google Pixel Launcher.

 The above download source provides two options, an Android Go optimised version and a stock Android version.
 In my testing, I did not quite notice any differences in the two, but the idea is that the Android Go version should be lighter and use less resources.

-Do try both versions out on your device and share your experience here or in the MobilityArena Forum.
+Do try both versions out on your device and share your experience here.
 Have fun!

 That motivated, gadget-loving geeky chic who tries to stay on top of things.
 Unapologetic iFan.